emilienuy/helical-isp-scaling/README.md

 ## How to run

+Open `HelicalCodingChallenge.ipynb` in Google Colab.

 The notebook includes saved outputs from a GPU run for inspection.

-To reproduce the results, open `HelicalCodingChallenge.ipynb` in Google Colab, switch the runtime to **GPU**, and run all cells top-to-bottom.
+To reproduce the results, , switch the runtime to **GPU**, and run all cells top-to-bottom.